-&lt;sup>28 Here "utilities" refers to SDG&E, Pacific Gas and Electric Company (PG&E), and Southern California Edison Company (SCE); although this may not be the case every time "utilities" is used through the document
+28 Here "utilities" refers to SDG&E, Pacific Gas and Electric Company (PG&E), and Southern California Edison Company (SCE); although this may not be the case every time "utilities" is used through the document

-&lt;sup>29 The WSD is transitioning to the Office of Energy Infrastructure Safety (Energy Safety) on July 1, 2021
+29 The WSD is transitioning to the Office of Energy Infrastructure Safety (Energy Safety) on July 1, 2021

-Utility-# Issue title Issue description Remedies required and alternative timeline if applicable utilities' inputs and assumptions, which further support the need for exploration and alignment of these calculations.
-This working group will focus on addressing the inconsistencies between the inputs and assumptions used by the utilities for their RSE calculations, which will allow for: 1.
-Collaboration among utilities; 2.
-Stakeholder and academic expert input; and 3.
-Increased transparency.
+Utility-# Issue title Issue description Remedies required and alternative timeline if applicable 4,192.
+27 These drastic differences reveal that there are significant discrepancies between the utilities' inputs and assumptions, which further support the need for exploration and alignment of these calculations. additional detail on the specifics of this working group.
+This working group will focus on addressing the inconsistencies between the inputs and assumptions used by the utilities for their RSE calculations, which will allow for: Collaboration among utilities; Stakeholder and academic expert input; and Increased transparency.
 SCE-21-03 Lack of consistency in approach to wildfire risk modeling across utilities The utilities do not have a consistent approach to wildfire risk modeling.
 For example, in their wildfire risk models, utilities use different types of data, use their individual data sets in different ways, and use different third-party vendors.
 Energy Safety recognizes that the utilities have differing service territory characteristics, differing data availability, and are at different stages in developing their wildfire risk models.
 However, the utilities face similar enough circumstances that there should be some level of consistency in statewide approaches to wildfire risk modeling.
 The utilities 30 must collaborate through a working group facilitated by Energy Safety 31 to develop a more consistent statewide approach to wildfire risk modeling.
 After Energy Safety completes its evaluation of all the utilities' 2021 WMP Updates, it will provide additional detail on the specifics of this working group.
 A working group to address wildfire risk modeling will allow for: 1.
 Collaboration among the utilities; 2.
 Stakeholder and academic expert input; and 3.
 Increased transparency.
-SCE-21-04 Limited evidence to support the effectiveness of covered conductor The rationale to support the selection of covered conductor as a preferred initiative to mitigate wildfire risk lacks consistency among the utilities, leading some utilities to potentially expedite covered conductor deployment without first demonstrating a full understanding of its long-term risk The utilities 33 must coordinate to develop a consistent approach to evaluating the long-term risk reduction and cost-effectiveness of covered conductor deployment, including: 1.
-The effectiveness of covered conductor in the field in
+SCE-21-04 Limited evidence to support the The rationale to support the selection of covered conductor as a preferred initiative to mitigate The utilities 33 must coordinate to develop a consistent approach to evaluating the long-term risk